Your credit card minimum payment is the amount that you must pay to keep your account in good standing.

 What is a credit card minimum payment?

-The minimum payment noted on your monthly credit card statement is the amount that you must pay.
-It’s usually the higher of two numbers: a flat rate plus any interest and fees or a percentage of your total balance.
+The minimum payment noted on your monthly credit card statement is the amount that you must pay that month.
+It's typically one of 2 numbers: a flat rate plus any interest and fees, or the higher of a specific dollar amount (typically $10) or a percentage of your total balance (typically 3%).

-Remember: If you don’t make your minimum payment on time, your credit card issuer could charge late fees or increase your credit card interest rate.
-You could also see your credit score take a hit.
+Remember: If you don't make your minimum payment on time, your credit card issuer could charge late fees or increase your credit card interest rate.
+Your credit score could also take a hit.

 How is your credit card minimum payment calculated?

-- Flat rate + interest and fees: Many credit card issuers require cardholders to pay a set amount plus any accrued interest and/or fees.
-The base amount is often $10.
+- Flat rate + interest and fees: Many credit card issuers require cardholders to pay this set amount plus any accrued interest and/or fees.

-- Percentage of your balance: Some credit card companies use a percentage instead of a flat rate – it’s usually around 1% to 3% of your statement balance.
+- Percentage of your balance: Some credit card companies use a percentage of your statement balance instead of a flat rate.
 You may also have interest and fees added to this number.

 How do you estimate your minimum credit card payment?